-The police quickly arrived on scene and began investigating what happened and what caused the pileup and injuries.
+The police quickly arrived on the scene and began investigating what happened and what caused the pileup and injuries.

-What happened in this case is what happens in a lot of the cases involving car accidents.
+What happened, in this case, is what happens in a lot of the cases involving car accidents.

 Once the police investigated the cause, they determined that the man who began the chain of events and ran into the restaurant was driving under the influence of drugs.